The right wood

 For soundboards this means stiff, lightweight wood which is perfectly split into billets before it is quarter sawn.
 I source the finest red cedar (thuja plicata) prefering the wood from Northern Vancouver Island and the Queen Charlotte Islands (Haida Gwaii).
 It is very light and even grain in texture, with very thin summer growth lines.

-Spruce (picea): I love using any good spruce.
-I will define "good spruce" as any which is stiff, light, split and quartered before it is sawn.
-So I will use European spruce, Lutz spruce, Engelmann spruce, and occasionally Sitka spruce.
-I have lots of spruce in my shop, from all over the world.
+Spruce (picea): I love the tone quality of spruce.
+I will define "good spruce" as any which is stiff, light, resonant, and split before it is sawn.
+I mostly use Engelmann spruce, lutz spruce, and European Spruce, in that order.
+I have lots of nice spruce, and much of it is getting quite old.

-If you hear a luthier say "such and such a spruce is no good" then it's likely that they've not found good spruce in that species.
+The variation within a given species is extreme.
 For example, some of the best spruce I ever used was Master Grade Lutz spruce.
 It was very stiff, and as light weight as good cedar, and it had a sparkly white colour.
 But I've had other lutz spruce in my hands that was horribly heavy and hard, and I would not want to use it for a guitar.
-So talking about species alone is really meaningless.
-Where the wood grows, how fast it grew, and what part of the tree it is cut from, and many other factors will determine whether or not it's suitable wood.
-An experienced luthier treats each piece of wood as an individual.
-And the properties of each piece of wood are more important than its botanical designation...

 Back and sides: There are many good woods to choose from.
 Indian rosewood (dalbergia latifolia) is what I've used the most over the years.
 But since 2005 I've been using many other rosewoods and non-rosewoods.
-Here are a few of them, and a short statement about that wood, from a luthiers perspective.
+Here are a few of them, and a short statement about that wood, from this luthiers perspective:

-Florida rosewood: You probably did not know about it.
-It is transplanted Indian rosewood.
+Florida rosewood (dalbergia sissoo): You probably did not know about it.
+It is a variety of rosewood from Northern India, which was transplanted in Florida.
 Very pretty, with all the advantages of Indian rosewood, but a little more money.
+I don't have much of it left, and likely will not replace it, just because it's difficult for me to obtain in Canada.
 In stock

-Indonesian rosewood: Another variety of Indian rosewood, but with amazing color and grain.
+Indonesian rosewood (dalbergia latifolia): Another variety of Indian rosewood, but with amazing color and grain.
 More expensive.

-Honduran rosewood: Hard and heavy, like old growth Brazilian.
+Honduran rosewood (dalbergia stevensoni): Hard and heavy, like old growth Brazilian.
 Gorgeous grain patterns, and a pinkish brown color.
-Excellent acoustic properties for many instruments.
-It helps make a powerfully projecting guitar.
+Excellent acoustic properties.
 In stock

 Pau Ferro: Also called Santos Rosewood or Bolivian rosewood by some, however it is not a true dalbergia.
 It has a brown color with narrow black lines in it.
 In terms of sound it is indistinguishable from the heavier dalbergia species. in stock

 Maple: An indisputably great sounding wood which imparts a bell like quality to the tone, with a strong fundamental response.
-More and more musicians are discovering the beauty and tone of maple.
+For the violin makers, maple helps reduce standing waves and excessive overtones.
+For the Jazz guitarists, maple is a great wood for helping create a clean, defined tone which is good for complex chord voicings.
+More and more classical guitarists are discovering the beauty and tone of maple.
 When nicely figured it is one of my favorite woods to build with.
 I have fiddle back and quilted varieties in stock.

 Walnut: I have built many guitars with walnut back and sides.
 It's an excellent wood both visually and tonaly.
 I prefer it to maple mainly due to its gorgeous brown hues.
-Walnut wood gives great bell-like trebles.
+Walnut wood gives great bell-like trebles, and generally speaking, sounds similar to maple.
+I have some very nice high figure/ color sets.

 Claro Walnut: This sub-species of walnut grows on the west coast of North America: In stock